jiang-yi-siphty/YiJiangProfile/JIANG Yi Resume.md

 AEGON-CNOOC Life Insurance Corporation is funded by two Fortune 500 enterprises, AEGON and CNOOC.

 **Duties and Responsibilities:**

-I dedicated myself to the IT department as a level 2 helpdesk technician to provide comprehensive IT support and perform a daily routine for business continuing process in English working environment at headquarter.
+- Provide level 2 helpdesk service daily
+- Process routine for business continuing process in English working environment at headquarter.

 ##Academic Experience
 **2008&nbsp;  Master of ICT**